ctgettings/ping_pong_ranking/README.md

 # ping_pong_ranking
-A quick Python program that stores ping pong game results and power ranks players
+A quick Python program / scoring system that stores ping pong game results from the office and power ranks players